tchassijordan/Nokia3310-snake-game/README.md

 # Nokia 3310 Snake

-Heyo, Here I re-created the old but famous Nokia 3310 snake game of the early 2000s.
-In this project my focus was principally on building additional experience in ___javascript___ and having fun too.
-This is a mono-player version of the game.
+Heyo, Here I re-created the old famous Nokia 3310 snake game of the early 2000s which came in Nokia phones of the time.
+In this project my focus was principally on building additional experience in ___javascript___ and having fun in the process.
+This is a mono-player game.

 I took a step further persisting my app's data like a player's highest score using the browser's local storage.